 - I used Turo to rent a BMW 135i convertible in Los Angeles

-- Setting up the rental on Turo was easy, communicating with the car owner was painless
+- Setting up the rental on Turo was easy

 - Select the dates you need a car

-- Find a car in the area that you will be in
+- Find a vehicle in the area that you are visiting

 - Select an insurance plan to cover your trip

 - Arrange pickup: Either meet the owner or pay to have the vehicle dropped off

 - Fill the car with the same amount of gas or charge as pickup

 - Return the vehicle after your trip is over